MartinMiles/Sitecore.Pages/readme.md

 # Sitecore.Pages

-A collection of useful pages and handlers to work with Sitecore, including those placed under `/Sitecore/admin` folder
+A collection of useful pages and handlers to work with Sitecore, including those placed under `/Sitecore/admin` folder.

 ### 1. CD ShowConfig

-This one is helpful for getting alltogether patched configurtion on CD instances where you don't have Sitecore after security hardening
+This one is helpful for getting alltogether patched configurtion on CD instances where you don't have Sitecore after security hardening.

 ### 2. AD Groups